Self-guided Sightseeing Tour #1 in Seville, Spain

 Show sight on map

-The Royal Chapel of the Cathedral of Seville, (Spain), is located in the head of the Cathedral of Seville, and is buried, among other members of royalty, the monarchs Ferdinand III of Castile, Alfonso X of Castile and Pedro I of Castile.
+The Royal Chapel of the Cathedral of Seville, (Spain), is located at the head of the cathedral of Seville, and in it, among other members of royalty, the monarchs Ferdinand III of Castile, Alfonso X of Castile and Pedro I of Castile are buried.

 Wikipedia: Capilla Real de la catedral de Sevilla (ES)